Theodore M. Berry International Friendship Park

 Symbolic Pathways

-The park's design incorporates elements that celebrate international friendship and cultural diversity.
-It features two intertwining walkways known as the "Path of Man" and the "Path of Nature," which symbolize the relationship between humans and the natural world.
+The park's thoughtful design celebrates global friendship and cultural diversity through two intertwining routes: the "Path of Man" and the "Path of Nature."
+These winding walkways represent the delicate balance between humanity and our natural environment.

 Artistic Elements